pafnow/sage100c-lock-rebuild/README.md

 ### Installation
 Just execute all the sql files in the root of this repository on your Sage database to create needed table and overwrite related stored procedures and functions.

+All changes are made on a specific Sage database.
+Therefore, multiple database of Sage can coexist in the same server, some using the traditional lock system, other using this rebuilt one.

 ### Usage
 Please refer to the Sage documentation for details on its usage.